AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 - Test datasets
     - We provide reduced-size test files with simulated and/or permuted versions of both ScPCA Portal data and results from completed modules.
     - These data are used for automated testing, but you can also use them while developing your module if smaller files helps make development more efficient.
-    - You do not need AWS access to download the test files, so you can use this data before you are granted full access to ScPCA data.
+    - You do not need an AWS account to download the test files, so you can use this data before you are granted full access to ScPCA data.

 ## Accessing ScPCA Data